 Exhibition designers typically work on cultural exhibitions which include museums and galleries, or on commercial exhibitions which include showcase events, trade shows and conferences.

-Exhibition or display designers produce designs for exhibition and display stands used at showcase events, trade shows, conferences, galleries and museums.
 They base their designs on their interpretation of their client's ideas and requirements and also provide their own ideas in relation to product concept and likely customer appeal.
-These activities may sometimes be part of the remit of a graphic designer.

-Designers must create a stand that works on several fronts.
+Designers must create an exhibition that works on several fronts.
 It must:

 - have aesthetic appeal;